RoaringBitmap/roaring-rs/README.md

 ## Experimental features

 The `simd` feature is in active development.
 It has not been tested.
-If you would like to build with `simd` note that `core::simd` is only available in Rust nightly.
+If you would like to build with `simd` note that `std::simd` is only available in Rust nightly.